Spreads/Spreads.Unsafe/README.md

 Spreads.Unsafe
 ==============

-This repo adds a single method to `System.Runtime.CompilerServices.Unsafe` [package](https://github.com/dotnet/corefx/tree/master/src/System.Runtime.CompilerServices.Unsafe) and repackages it.
+This repo adds several methods to `System.Runtime.CompilerServices.Unsafe` [package](https://github.com/dotnet/corefx/tree/master/src/System.Runtime.CompilerServices.Unsafe) and repackages it.
 It could be compiled from a working repo of [corefx](https://github.com/dotnet/corefx) if placed alogside with `S.R.CS.U` folder.

-The added method is:
+The added methods emit a constrained call to methods of known interfaces on instances of a generic type `T` without a type constraint `where T : IKnownInterface<T>`.

+For example, calling the `IComparable<T>.CompareTo` method:

 ```